 Cistanthe grandiflora (formerly Calandrinia grandiflora, also called Jazz Time) is just coming into bloom in our garden.
 Cistanthe is a succulent native to Chile.
 It forms grayish green mounds of fleshy leaves, which measure one to three feet wide, as well as two inch wide pinkish purple flowers.
 The Cistanthe has delicate two to three foot tall stems that rise about the foliage where the bright flowers are produced.
 In spring and fall, Cistanthes produce a large number of flowers.
 They are tough plants and are able to tolerate difficult environments with lots of sun and little water, just perfect for having colors in the garden during our drought.

-TagsAntioch Aperture Back Pain Big Break Buildings Cancer Chemotherapy Clouds Colors Concord Construction Contra Loma Flowers Focal Length Historic Interoperability Landmark Landscapes Lenses Maintenance Manual Mode Medication Minolta Mount Diablo Multiple Myeloma Nature Pain Management Photos Physical Therapy Portrait Project 365 Rain Recovery Regional Park Rehabilitation Sky Sony Spine Surgery Stem Cells Sunrise Tamron Treatment Cycle Trees Word Processing Workflow
+TagsAntioch Aperture Back Pain Big Break Biologic therapy Buildings Cancer Chemotherapy Clouds Concord Construction Contra Loma Flowers Focal Length Historic Interoperability Landmark Landscapes Lenses Maintenance Manual Mode Medication Minolta Mount Diablo Multiple Myeloma Nature Pain Management Photos Physical Therapy Project 365 Rain Recovery Regional Park Rehabilitation Shopping Sky Sony Spine Surgery Stem Cells Sunrise Tamron Treatment Cycle Trees Walking Workflow